Zamiell/isaac-faq/Mod-Organization.md

 ## 2) Callback Files

-Have a separate file per callback that calls out to the individual functions.
+Have a separate file per callback that calls out to the individual mod features.

 This looks like: